balena-io/balena-cli/doc/cli.markdown

 ## push &#60;applicationOrDevice&#62;

-This command can be used to start a build on the remote resin.io cloud builders, or a local mode resin device.
+This command can be used to start a build on the remote balena cloud builders, or a local mode balena device.

-When building on the resin cloud the given source directory will be sent to the resin.io builder, and the build will proceed.
+When building on the balena cloud the given source directory will be sent to the balena builder, and the build will proceed.
 This can be used as a drop-in replacement for git push to deploy.

 When building on a local mode device, the given source directory will be built on